Volunteer with KEEN London

 No previous experience of working with children or disabilities is required, just enthusiasm and energy!
 We provide full training and support and always pair new coaches with more experienced volunteers.
 Before your first session, you will attend an induction where you will learn about working with children with additional needs, child safeguarding and behaviour management.

-We ask coaches to attend at least five KEEN sessions, with a frequency of at least one session per month, but there is no maximum limit — you can come as many times as you like!
+We ask coaches to commit to attending at least 2 sessions a month for a minimum of 6 months, but there is no maximum limit — you can come as many times as you like!
 After your first five sessions, you’ll receive a KEEN London t-shirt and we award badges for frequent attenders.
-Experienced coaches are given the opportunity to become sessions leaders, receive additional training and attend our fantastic residential trips.
+Experienced coaches receive additional opportunities including the chance to attend our fantastic residential trips.

 Where and when